Blog

 Feature Tier Lock-In

-HubSpot gates features behind tier upgrades.
-Custom reporting, predictive lead scoring, advanced automation, and custom objects are Enterprise-only features.
-Moving from Professional to Enterprise approximately doubles the per-seat cost.
+HubSpot gates significant features behind tier upgrades.
+Custom reporting, predictive lead scoring, advanced workflow automation, and custom objects are all features that sit above the base Professional plan.

-A team that starts on Professional and discovers it needs Enterprise-level reporting two years in faces an unplanned cost increase.
-That increase was not in the original build-or-buy calculation.
+A team that starts on Professional and discovers it needs Enterprise-level reporting faces an unplanned cost increase of roughly $50 to $75 per seat per month.
+On a 25-seat team, that is $15,000 to $22,500 per year in additional spend that was not in the original budget.

-A custom CRM includes exactly the features the business needs, built at the outset.
-There is no tier to upgrade to.
+A custom CRM includes exactly the features the business needs at the outset.
+There is no tier above it.

 Integration Maintenance